Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

-The word "strength" here translates, in Matthew chapter 21, as praise.
+The word "strength" above translates, in Matthew chapter 21, as praise.
 We have two lessons here.
 Praise strengthens us and silences our enemies.

-In military order, Judah dispatched first.
-In any of life's battles, praise should be dispatched before any other force gets enacted.
+In military order, Judah was dispatched first.
+In life's battles, praise should be dispatched first, too.

-Some notes about Rubies, the stone that matched with this tribe, agrees with these things:
+Some notes about Rubies, the stone that matched this tribe, agree with these things:

 * (Read the story of Jehoshaphat in II Chronicles chapter 20 for a more detailed example of this)

 - Rubies are rarer than top-quality diamonds.
-Praise also is rare, especially in the midst of a battle, which is why we are commanded to offer a sacrifice of praise.
+Praise is also rare, especially in the midst of a battle, so we are commanded to offer a sacrifice of praise.